HaoShiming/Rbinetwork/README.md

 Current Social Network Analyses studying social interactions (e.g. peer effects) usually require that friendship networks are observed and correctly measured by self-reports or nominations, however self-reporting and nomination could make surveys costly and time-consuming, and self-reported and nominated data can lead to network measurement errors caused by under-reporting or over-reporting of true relationships.
 Rbinetwork, at this point, offers you a new methodological tool to recover the true underlying behavioral influential relationships formed by a certain group of individuals without requiring prior network data.

 We allow for cross-sectional observations as well as longitudinal observations, but we only show the codes for cross-sectional observations in this repository.
+While our algorithms offer high estimation accuracy, it is computationally intensive when executed on standard PCs (Network analysis based on optimization procedures is inherently time-intensive, as Newton-Raphson-type algorithms among others usually require computing and storing large-scale matrix inverses at each iteration.
+This leads to extremely high computational complexit).
+Therefore, we recommend utilizing HPC platforms, such as supercomputers or computational clusters, to substantially reduce computation times.

 To implement our package, please load the R packages "MASS", "glmnet", "igraph" and "ivreg" before you running the codes.